 Greetings to readers from my old Houston Criminal Law blog location or from other parts of the web.
 This is the new location of my personal blog where I park non-Texans writings.
 I will continue and enjoy blogging for the Houston Chronicle online about the Texans, but sometimes I want to write about things that don’t fit there.

-This blog is hosted at StradleyLaw.com because 1. it allows to write without doing the techical website support stuff that I don't like to do; 2. maybe it means people can find our law firm in the vastness of the web.
-It's not enough to be good at what you do if people can't find you online.
+This blog is hosted at StradleyLaw.com because 1. it allows to write without doing the techical website support stuff that I don’t like to do; 2. maybe it means people can find my husband’s site in the vastness of the web.
+It’s not enough to be good at what you do if people can’t find you online.

 The folks at Schipul have put this together, and unlike my previous blog that looked similar, this blog is powered by WordPress.
 For most of you, it doesn’t matter what the blog software is, but on my end, it makes it so much easier for me to write than on the old software I was using.